dondido/retro-ark/README.md

 # Retro Ark

-RetroArk is a user-friendly frontend for the RetroArch, designed for speed and ease of use.
+RetroArk is a user-friendly frontend for RetroArch, designed for speed and ease of use.

 ## Auto Scraper